Miguelms017/hours/README.md

 *bug fixed*
 + a bug when user put between one to 6 day before the end of a month bugs the other days giving NaN results and altering the month limit management.

+**1.0.2**

+*Date management*
++ now the page only shows the spaces which has hours and skip the blank or undefined hours